Volga Tatars: Other groups

-The radical form of Islam has appeared among Tatars and Bashkir only occasionally.
-Also, many of the young are not active Muslims and are Russified.
-The former head of the Spiritual Board of the Muslims of the Nizhny Novgorod Region Umar Idrisov believes, that “Unlike their fellow Muslims abroad, Russian Muslims are Europeans, who grew up with traditional all-Russian values, including Christian ones.”

 Population figures

 Tatars inhabiting the Republic of Tatarstan, a federal subject of Russia, constitute one third of all Tatars, while the other two thirds reside outside Tatarstan.
 Some of the communities residing outside Tatarstan developed before the Russian Revolution of 1917, as Tatars were specialized in trading.

 In the 1910s, they numbered about half a million in the area of Kazan.
 Nearly 2 million Volga Tatars died in the 1921–22 famine in Tatarstan.
 Some 15,000 belonging to the same stem had either migrated to Ryazan in the center of Russia (what is now European Russia) or had been settled as prisoners during the 16th and 17th centuries in Lithuania (Vilnius, Grodno, and Podolia).
-Some 2,000 resided in St. Petersburg.
+Some 2,000 resided in Saint Petersburg.
 Volga-Ural Tatars number nearly 7 million, mostly in Russia and the republics of the former Soviet Union.
 While the bulk of the population is found in Tatarstan (around 2 million) and neighbouring regions, significant number of Volga-Ural Tatars live in Siberia, Central Asia, and the Caucasus.
 Outside of Tatarstan, urban Tatars usually speak Russian as their first language (in cities such as Moscow, Saint-Petersburg, Nizhniy Novgorod, Ufa, and cities of the Ural and Siberia).

 In 2021, there were 5,310,649 Tatars in Russia.

 Genetics

-According to over 100 samples from the Tatarstan DNA project, the most common Y-DNA haplogroup of the ethnic Volga Tatars is Haplogroup R1a (over 20%), predominantly from the R1a-Z93 subclade.
+According to over 100 samples from the Tatarstan DNA project, the most common Y-DNA haplogroup of the ethnic Volga Tatars is Haplogroup R1a (over 20%), predominantly from the Asiatic R1a-Z93 subclade.

 Haplogroup N is the other significant haplogroup.
 According to different data, J2a or J2b may be the more common subclade of Haplogroup J2 in Volga Tatars.
-The haplogroups C and Q are among the more rare haplogroups.
+The haplogroups Q, O and C are less frequently represented.

 Haplogroups in Volga Tatars (122 samples):